Oil demand rises as gas prices surge: IEA

 “Fuel switching is also taking place in European industry, including refining,” said the IEA, which advises developed countries on energy policy.

-Consequently, the IEA raised its demand forecast by 380,000 barrels per day.
+Consequently, the IEA raised its demand growth forecast by 380,000 barrels per day.

 Demand is now seen rising by 2.1 million bpd to a total of 99.7 million bpd in 2022.
 It will reach 101.8 million bpd in 2023, exceeding pre-Covid levels.